c4tfishy-1/ColourPicker/README.md

 Update 7/10/24 - Rewritten in CustomTkinter for a much nicer looking GUI.
 Run "colourpicker_v1.0" to try it out.

 Another update, 7/10/24 - colour code can now be copied in either RGB or hexadecimal format.
+Run "colourpicker_v1.1" to try it out.

 FEATURES TO BE ADDED:
 - CustomTkinter GUI [DONE]